MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/introduction-01.md

 1. Create a folder named *babylonjs-piano-tutorial* and open the folder in Visual Studio Code.

     > [!NOTE]
-    > While you can use any code editor to follow along, we will be using Visual Studio Code throughout this tutorial for convenience.
+    > While you can use any code editor to follow along, we'll be using Visual Studio Code throughout this tutorial for convenience.

 1. Within the folder, create a file named *index.html* and insert the template below into the file: